Skip to Site Navigation Skip to main content

 FIRST GRADUATE HEALTH-CARE ENTREPRENEURSHIP PROGRAM OF ITS KIND IN CANADA.

-The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship and the MBI program will be based in the Michael G. DeGroote Centre for Learning and Discovery.
-The new space is currently under construction and is expected to be completed early 2024.
-Follow us on social media (@machealthice) to see construction video updates.
+The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship and the MBI program are based in the Michael G. DeGroote Centre for Learning and Discovery.

 Get more information about the MBI and future cohorts